Chloe Madeley: Media career

 Madeley has also appeared alongside her father on Pointless Celebrities in 2017 and Small Fortune in 2019.

+In June 2023, ITV commissioned At Home With the Madeley’s (w/t), an upcoming family reality show featuring Chloe Madley and her showbiz family.

 Personal life

 Madeley is a qualified personal trainer and works as a fitness instructor alongside media work.

 On 16 August 2009, Madeley was arrested and charged with drunk driving after her car was found crashed and rolled over in North London.
 This was confirmed by the Metropolitan Police.
 The court heard that she had two cocktails before the crash, and her car clipped another vehicle and overturned.
 She was disqualified from driving for 20 months.

 Madeley married former England rugby union player James Haskell in 2018.
-The pair have attracted attention for openly discussing their sex life, which Madeley has defended by saying "there's nothing wrong with talking about it".
-In August 2022, Madeley gave birth to their daughter.
+Their daughter was born in August 2022.
+In October 2023, Madeley announced that she and Haskell had separated.